5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Next, go to Misc > Tools and change `Flavour` from `Auto` to: `ResetNVRAM:NVRAMTool` (otherwise the Icon for NVRAM Reset is not applied)
 - Save config.plist and reboot

-To revert these changes, enter `Acidanthera\GoldenGate` as PickerVarinat and change the Flavour of the NVRAM Reset Tool back to `Auto`.
+To revert these changes, enter `Acidanthera\GoldenGate` as `PickerVariant` and change the Flavour of the NVRAM Reset Tool back to `Auto`.
 </details>
 <details>
 <summary><strong>Adding `Eject` Button to the Menu bar</strong></summary>